liuluddex/liuluddex.github.io/content/publication/ICIC2024-IAD/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
+  - Qi Sun
   - Yahui Li
   - Zhenpeng Hu
   - Chunjie Zhou
-  - Lu Liu
+  - admin

 # Author notes (optional)
 author_notes: